 MGT 312 Human Resources Management

-MGT 450 Internship: Human Resources Administration
+MGT 450 Internship: Human Resources Administration 1

 MGT 464 Employment Relations

 Human Resource Management Electives

+Select two of t he following:

-MGT 358 Global Dimensions of Human Resource
+MGT 358 Global Dimensions of Human Resource Management 2

-Management

 or MGT 380 Compensation Management

-MGT 451 Human Resources Development
+MGT 451 Human Resources Development 3

 or MGT 478 Strategic Human Resource Management SHRM

-If needed, select an additional course from the lists above or below to meet the six-course requirement:
+If needed, select a meet the six-cour an additional course from the lists above or below to se requirement:

-MGT 302 Organizational Behavior MGT 357 Diversity in a Global Environment
+MGT 302 Organizational Behavior

+MGT 357 Diversity in a Global Environment

 MGT 452 Human Resource Metrics and Analytics

 MGT 463 Power and Influence

 ECO 463 Labor Economics

 MGT 476 Team Building and Conflict Resolution

 MGT 477 Women and Leadership Strategies for Success and Professional Development

+Business Core Re quirements

-ACG 203 & ACG 204 Principles of Financial Accounting and Principles Managerial Accounting
+ACG 203 Principles of Financial Accounting

+& ACG 204 and Principles Managerial Accounting

 BUS 400 Business Policy

 FIN 201 Financial Management

 ISA 201 Introduction to Information Technology and Analytics

 LGLS 211 The Legal Environment of Business

 MGT 200 Management Principles and Practice

 MGT 201 Operations Management

 MKT 201 Foundations of Marketing Management

+Liberal Arts Core Requirements

 ECO 113 Microeconomic Principles

 ECO 114 Macroeconomic Principles

 LCS 121 Introduction to Literary Studies

 MATH 110 Mathematical Analysis

 MATH 201 Statistics I

+Two Humanitie es Survey Courses

+Liberal Arts Distri bution Requirements - Modes of Thought 4

+Two Social Sci ence Modes of Thought

+One Historical Mode of Thought (Upper Division)

+One Literary M ode of Thought (Upper Division)

+Two Scientific Modes of Thought 5

+Liberal Arts Electi ve

+One Elective

+Liberal Arts Minor r Requirement

-Four Courses (selection is made from a variety of liberal arts disciplines) $^{6}$
+Four Courses (disciplines) 6 selection is made from a variety of liberal arts

+Open Electives

+Five Electives

+1 0

-- Can be waived at the discretion of the department chair and substituted by an approved elective from the list above. - At least one course from the 300 level electives. - At least one course from the 400 level electives. - 3 credits from the required liberal arts minor may be applied to this distribution. - Include one Lab Science.
-One science course must be at the 300 or 400 level. - Some minors may require more than 12 credits.
+Can be waived d at the discretion of the department chair and an approved elective from the list above.

+2 At least one course from the 300 level electives.

+- 3 At least one course from the 400 level electives. - 4 3 credits from the required liberal arts minor may be applied to this distribution. - 5 Include one Lab Science.
+One science course must be at the 300 or 400 level. - 6 Some minors may require more than 12 credits.